 Reassembly: Before you begin reassembly of the watermaker, clean all parts using clean, lint-free rags.
 At this time, all parts should be carefully inspected for wear or damage.
 Use a 10x magnifier or loupe to examine the seals, o-rings and other small parts.
-Stubborn rust stains and other deposits on metal parts can be cleaned with a soft-metal wire brush (e.g., stainless steel or brass).
+Stubborn rust stains and deposits on metal parts may be cleaned with a soft-metal wire brush (e.g., stainless steel or brass).
 Do not use polishes, cleaning compounds containing abrasive materials, or regular steel wire brushes.
-During reassembly, refer to Figures A-3 and A-4 in the Appendix for full-size drawings and identification of the components included in the Repair Seal Kit.

-In the following procedure for reassembling the watermaker, it is assumed that all parts have been cleaned and that all o-rings, seals, and mating surfaces have been lightly lubricated with non-petroleum silicone grease (supplied with the Repair Seal Kit).
-References to the Repair Seal Kit will be abbreviated to "RSK."
+Refer to the exploded drawing of the pump in Figure A-2 in the Appendix for the location of parts and seals during reassembly.
+Refer to Figures A-3 and A-4 in the Appendix for full-size drawings and identification of the components included in the Repair Seal Kit.
+In the following procedure, references to the Repair Seal Kit will be abbreviated to "RSK."
+It will be assumed that all o-rings, seals, and mating surfaces have been lightly lubricated with non-petroleum silicone grease (supplied with the RSK).

 Warning: Use only non-petroleum silicone grease to lubricate your watermaker.
 Lubricants with a petroleum base will damage several watermaker components, including the reverse osmosis membrane.
-Be especially cautious of lubricants that "contain" teflon, silicone, etc. - such products could also contain petroleum-based components.
+Be especially cautious of lubricants that "contain" teflon, silicone, etc.-such products could also contain petroleum-based components.
 An ample supply of silicone grease is included with each RSK.